telerik/blazor-docs/knowledge-base/grid-customize-dragged-dropped-row.md

 ## Description

-I am using Grid with Drag and Drop functionality to drag the items from one grid to another.
-I want to change the background color of the dragged item.
-How to achieve that?
+I am using Grid with Drag and Drop functionality to drag the items from one Grid to another.
+How to change the background color style of the dragged item?

 ## Solution